VET Program Approval and Maintenance Procedure

 1. Documentation must be submitted through the University’s approved records management system.

-Note: Approved programs will be forwarded to Academic Board and Council for addition to Schedule 5.1.
+Note: Approved programs will be forwarded to Academic Board and Council for addition to TAFE Current Awards Courses Register.

 G. The Curriculum Committee to consider application.
 Curriculum Committee